-A BWL type formula basically implies that zero-order terms could control derivative terms, see \cite[Chapter 7]{pe06book} or \cite{caotran1}.
-As a consequence, it is fundamental to obtain rigidity and gap theorems: assumptions of smallness on curvature quantity leads to vanishing results.
-Thus, our argument relies on the new identities to conclude that $\nabla \WW\equiv 0$.
-Then, by a result of A. Derdzinski and W. Roter \cite[Theorem 2]{dr77}, for a positive definite metric, parallel Weyl implies either locally conformally flat or locally symmetric.
+The idea is as follows.
+BWL identities relate zero-order terms (without derivatives) and derivative terms of some curvature quantity; see \cite[Chapter 7]{pe06book} or \cite{caotran1}.
+Then, appropriate conditions on curvature lead to a definite sign of the zero-order terms.
+That sign, however, might be opposite to the sign of the derivative terms, leading to some contradiction.
+Thus, generally our argument relies on new identities to conclude that $\nabla \WW\equiv 0$.
+Then, by a result of A. Derdzinski and W. Roter \cite[Theorem 2]{dr77}, parallel Weyl implies either locally conformally flat or locally symmetric.

 The organization of the paper is as follows.
-In Section \ref{notation}, we explain our convention and recalls several preliminaries.
+In Section \ref{notation}, we explain our convention and recall several preliminaries.
 Section \ref{gradvsdiv} discusses the connection between gradient and divergence of the Weyl tensor and proves several identities including Theorem \ref{main1}.
-In Section \ref{gap}, we obtain rigidity theorems, point-wise and integral.
+In Section \ref{gap}, we obtain rigidity theorems, pointwise and integral.
 Finally, the Appendix collects some useful computation and explain why dimension four is special.

 {\bf Acknowledgments:} We thank Professors Xiaodong Cao, Richard Schoen, and Bennett Chow for various discussion and suggestions.